Business Compliance12 min read1 May 2026

 Business Licence Singapore: Complete Guide to Licences and Permits Every SME Needs (2026)

-Starting a business in Singapore is famously easy -- ACRA registration takes 15 minutes online, and your company is legally incorporated.
-What catches many entrepreneurs off guard is what comes after: the maze of industry-specific licences, permits, and approvals required before you can actually operate.
+Starting a business in Singapore is famously fast — ACRA registration takes about 15 minutes online and you have a legal entity.
+What trips up many first-time entrepreneurs is everything that comes after: the web of industry-specific licences, permits, and approvals that you need before you can actually open your doors.

-This guide maps out the licensing landscape for Singapore SMEs.
-We cover the most common licence types, how to determine which ones your business needs, the application process, costs, and what happens if you get it wrong.
+This guide maps out the licensing landscape so that does not happen to you.
+We cover the most common licence types, the application process, costs, and what goes wrong when you miss one.

 Step 1: ACRA Business Registration (Every Business)